arin8738/UrbanCart-Analysis-Business-Insights-by-PostgreSQL/README.md

 ## 📌 Project Overview

-UrbanCart sells a wide range of consumer products and processes thousands of orders every month.
+	**UrbanCart** is a growing online retail platform operating across multiple cities.
+It offers a wide range of consumer products and processes thousands of customer orders each month.
+This analysis aims to uncover key **business insights** that can help **UrbanCart** make better **decisions** and improve overall **business performance**.
-The goal of this project is to analyze transactional data and generate actionable insights to support **better business decisions**.

 ---